- Location: Indiana

 You should bring your registration renewal letter with you to a testing facility.
 There are testing facilities located throughout Indiana.
 You may take your vehicle to the facility of your choice.

 At the facility, your vehicle's hydrocarbon and carbon monoxide emission levels will be measured.
-The testing is free, and should last about 10 minutes.

 If your vehicle doesn't pass the test, you will receive a report that details the reason(s) for failure.